ppy/osu-wiki/wiki/Contests/en.md

 #### Mapping With Rewards

-*Mapping With Rewards* is a beatmapping contest where participating mappers compete to create the best beatmap (with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards) for any of the given songs in each corresponding iteration without strict deadlines.
+**Mapping With Rewards** is a mapping contest where participating mappers compete to create the best beatmap (with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards) for any of the given songs in each corresponding iteration without strict deadlines.

 | Contest No. | Song | Mode | ![Gold Crown](/wiki/shared/crown-gold.png "1st place") | ![Silver Crown](/wiki/shared/crown-silver.png "2nd place") | ![Bronze Crown](/wiki/shared/crown-bronze.png "3rd place") | Results |
 | :-: | :-- | :-: | :-- | :-- | :-- | :-- |